DidoMarchet/scss-react/README.md

 ❗ Combined rules, such as `(min-width: 768px) and (max-width: 1024px)`, must be a a **quoted string** `"(min-width: 768px) and (max-width: 1024px)"`.
 If they are not, only the right side of the operator will be considered `(max-width: 1024px)`

+❗ If you use `@use` or `@forward`, the override of the `$react_breakpoints` variable must be done directly within the component (or in a subsequently imported file) depending on your SCSS build system.
+Ensure that the import order allows the default values to be properly overridden.

 # Usage

 ``` scss